fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_4.md

 - Initial version.
 ```

 See [http://keepachangelog.com](http://keepachangelog.com) for some great advice on what to put in your change log.
-All of the changes to tasks_proj over the course of this book have been logged
+All of the changes to tasks_proj over the course of this course have been logged
 into a CHANGELOG.rst file.

 Let’s see if this was enough to remove the warnings: